danoseun/hospitality-service/README.md

 ```

-## The following assumptions were made while building the project
+## The following assumptions were made while building the project within the short time frame:
 * The overstay fees will be calculated individually by the admin of the app when the following values are supplied:
    `reservationId`, `day` and `exitDateTime`.
 * The reservationId will be supplied via the `req.params` while the `day` and `exitDateTime` will be made available via `req.body`.